Dear reader of ADxS.org, please excuse the disruption.

 • Increased dopamine turnover

-• NEUROG2 reduced (a marker of immature DA neurons)
+• NEUROG2 decreased (a marker of immature DA neurons)

 • COMT gene expression increased